 - 1. "Committee" refers to the Board Finance Committee and two appointees of the Union. - 2.
-"Eligible Employee" means a member of CUPE Local 2145 or an employee excluded from Union membership by virtue of being in a supervisory or confidential position. - 3.
+"Eligible Employee" means a member of CUPE Local 2145. - 3.
 Position on Return

 On return from their leave of absence, the employee will be assigned to the position with the Board which the employee held prior to taking the leave of absence, providing such a position still exists.
 If the position has been made redundant because of changing circumstances, technological, financial or other, the employee will be offered a position similar to that which was held prior to the leave.
 It is recognized by the Parties that this may result in bumping.